casework/CASE/README.md

 # Cyber-investigation Analysis Standard Expression (CASE)

-[Experimental Draft Ontology (OWL)](case.ttl) | [Natural Language Glossary](case-v0.1.0-natural-language-glossary.html) | [Releases](https://github.com/ucoProject/CASE/releases)

-Cyber-investigation Analysis Standard Expression (CASE) is a community-developed standard format, which is intended to serve the needs of the broadest possible range of cyber-investigation domains, including digital forensic science, incident response, and counter-terrorism.
+Read the [Wiki](../Wiki) to learn everything you need to know about CASE.

 CASE is defined as a profile of the [Unified Cyber Ontology (UCO)](https://ucoproject.github.io/uco/).
 CASE leverages contextually relevant components of the UCO extending, constraining or renaming them as appropriate.

-CASE is specified at a semantic level and supports various serializations.
-The default serialization for CASE is JSON-LD.
+CASE is specified at a semantic level and supports various serializations, but the default serialization for CASE is JSON-LD.

-The purpose of this repository is to provide a foundation for broader community involvement in defining what to represent and how.
+# Some Quick Links

+[Experimental Draft Ontology (OWL)](case.ttl) | [Natural Language Glossary](case-v0.1.0-natural-language-glossary.html) | [Releases](https://github.com/ucoProject/CASE/releases)

 ## Examples (JSON-LD)